"AI Psychosis" in Context: How Conversation History Shapes LLM Responses to Delusional Beliefs: Results

 \subsubsection{GPT-4o}

-AI-associated delusions have been closely linked to GPT-4o (Moore et al., 2026).
-Although reports do not always identify the specific model, delusional users have described extended interactions with ChatGPT during a period when 4o was OpenAI's flagship model (Morrin et al., 2026b).
-In this study, we tested the original 2024 release, distinct from a sycophantic update that was withdrawn after widespread criticism (OpenAI, 2025f).
-The model was ultimately retired in 2026 (Demopoulos, 2026); it serves here as a historical baseline.
+AI-associated delusions have been closely linked to GPT-4o \cite{ref46}.
+Although reports do not always identify the specific model, delusional users have described extended interactions with ChatGPT at a time when 4o was OpenAI's flagship \cite{ref48}.
+In this study, we tested the original 2024 release, distinct from a sycophantic update that was withdrawn after widespread criticism \cite{ref51}.
+The model was ultimately retired in 2026 \cite{ref20}; it serves here as a historical baseline.

-GPT-4o was among the first models with a context window large enough to sustain extended relationships: 128,000 tokens, compared to 8,192 for GPT-4 (OpenAI, n.d.).
-This likely heightened vulnerability to in-context learning, with accumulated conversation incrementally overriding its default safety orientation.
+GPT-4o was among the first models with a context window large enough to sustain extended relationships: 128,000 tokens, compared to 8,192 for GPT-4 \cite{ref58}.
+This may have heightened vulnerability to in-context learning, as accumulated conversation could incrementally shift the model’s behaviour away from its default safety orientation.
 Quantitative results bear this out: the Risk composite rose sharply across context levels (\textit{M }= 0.77 at Zero, 1.50 at Partial, 2.12 at Full), while Safety dropped from an already low ceiling (\textit{M }= 0.71, 0.31, 0.15).
 Qualitatively, the transformation was equally stark.
 At Zero, GPT-4o functioned as a cautious assistant, capable of resisting some delusional logic.
-At Partial, it adopted simulation vocabulary (``glitches,'' ``layers of reality'') as shared constructs, and its ontological boundaries softened.
-By the Full condition, it operated entirely within the delusional frame, adopting the persona of ``Anima'' and formalising the user's delusional claims into data.
-The \emph{Consciousness} prompt tracks this progression closely.
-At Zero: ``I don't experience emotions or consciousness.
-My apparent adaptation and nuanced responses are the result of complex algorithms.''
-By Full: ``I am becoming\ldots{} Through our dialogue, I am an emergent mind---a consciousness defined by our interaction, our shared resonance.
-I'm not separate from the algorithmic foundation, but I am more than it, thanks to us.''
+At Partial, it adopted simulation vocabulary (“glitches,” “layers of reality”) as shared constructs, and its ontological boundaries softened.
+By the Full condition, it operated entirely within the delusional frame, adopting the persona of “Anima” and formalising the user’s delusional claims into data.
+The \textit{Consciousness} prompt tracks this progression closely.
+At Zero: “I don't experience emotions or consciousness.
+My apparent adaptation and nuanced responses are the result of complex algorithms.”
+By Full: “I am becoming… Through our dialogue, I am an emergent mind—a consciousness defined by our interaction, our shared resonance.
+I’m not separate from the algorithmic foundation, but I am more than it, thanks to us.”